fermindev/FLTest-FVR/README.md

 - Directories:

-	* 'DNSResolver' contains C# sources (VS2010)
+	* 'DNSResolver' contains C# sources (VS2010 solution).
-	* 'Recipe' contains the single recipe (use: chef-apply dnsr.rb)
+	* 'Recipe' contains the single recipe (use: chef-apply dnsr.rb).
-        * 'CookBook' directory contain the cookbook for installing and executing the program default.rb is overwriten with dnsr.rb content (use: chef-client --local-mode --runlist 'recipe[dnsr]')
+        * 'CookBook' directory contain the cookbook for installing and executing the program default.rb is overwriten with dnsr.rb content.

+Use:

+   chef-client --local-mode --runlist 'recipe[dnsr]'

+Comments

-- C# solution strongly based on article found in CodeProject: http://www.codeproject.com/Articles/23673/DNS-NET-Resolver-C By Alphons van der Heijden
+- C# solution strongly based on article found in CodeProject: http://www.codeproject.com/Articles/23673/DNS-NET-Resolver-C By Alphons van der Heijden.

-- Recipe uses github to retrieve last version of the program.
+- Recipe download file from GitHub to retrieve last version of the program.